Tarot Runes I Ching Stichomancy Contact

 The Celtic Cross spread is one of the most popular Tarot spreads, providing varied insight into many aspects of a complex situation and your role in it.
 The Colman Smith Tarot is a modern reinvention of the classic Rider Waite deck, infusing the original line drawings by Pamela Colman Smith with colors drawn from the psychedelic digital age.

 Click for DetailsThe card visible at the center of the cross represents the obstacle that stands in your way - it may even be something that sounds good but is not actually to your benefit.
-Temperance, when reversed: Lack of restraint and self-control.
-Losing one's cool.
-Energies dispersed through conflicts in personal, business, and spiritual matters.
+The Star, when reversed: Lost hopes, doubt and failure.
+Physical health and mental outlook lost in the outer darkness.
+Desperation leading to blind faith in false solutions.